Home » Calcium Deficiency in Parrots (7 Signs of Hypocalcaemia)

 Calcium is essential if you have a breeding-age female parrot.
 Insufficient calcium leads to weak and misshapen eggs, which can manifest as egg-binding and high chick mortality rates.

-1/ Feather Plucking
+Feather Plucking

-2/ Lethargy and Depression
+Lethargy And Depression

 why do parrots need calcium?

-3/ Muscular Weakness
+Muscular Weakness

-4/ Fragile and Brittle Bones
+Fragile And Brittle Bones

 Parrots fly with zeal and enthusiasm when they spend time outside the cage.
 As a consequence, accidents sometimes happen, like bumping into inanimate objects.

-This is rarely a concern if the parrot is healthy – the skeleton will be sturdy enough to withstand such blows.
 If a parrot has hypocalcemia, its skeleton will be weak, brittle, and vulnerable to fractures.

-5/ Skeletal Deformation
+Skeletal Deformation

-6/ Tremors and Seizures
+Tremors And Seizures

 The parrot may also empty its bowels and verbalize at this stage.